Michigan Tech Game Notes (PDF)

 GLIAC STATISTICAL RANKINGS

-Through 27 games of the season, the Huskies are at or near the top of the GLIAC statistical rankings in a number of categories.
-Tech is third in the conference in free throw shooting percentage (74.6%) and first in the GLIAC in three-point baskets made per game at 10.4.
-The Huskies are also first in the GLIAC in overall field goal percentage (48.8%) and first in three-point shooting percentage (42.3%).
-Tech checks in second in assists per game (17.4) and second in fewest turnovers per game (9.9).
-The defense is fifth in fewest points allowed per game at 69.1 and are fourth in blocks at 3.8 each time the team takes the floor.
-The Huskies are second in the GLIAC in scoring at 79.4 points per game.
-Monroe leads the GLIAC in scoring at 22.8 points per game, is eighth in rebounding at 6.9 boards per contest, and ninth in free throw shooting percentage (77.8%).
-Junior Tommy Lucca is second in the conference in assists per game (6.6) and first in assist to turnover ratio (3.8).
-Four Tech players are ranked in the top seven in three-point shooting percentage with junior Dawson Bilski (47.8%, 1st), freshman Eric Carl (47.5%, 2nd), sophomore Owen White (45.2%, 5th), and junior Trent Bell (42.1%, 7th) landing in that group of players.
+Through the first four games of the season, the Huskies are ranked near the top of the GLIAC statistical rankings in a number of categories.
+Tech leads the conference in free throw shooting percentage (82.4%) and is sixth in the GLIAC in three-point baskets made per game at 8.5.
+The defense is second in fewest points allowed per game at 68.5 and are third in steals at 8.0 each time the team takes the floor.
+Kyle Monroe leads the GLIAC in scoring at 21.8 points per game, is tied for fourth in rebounding at 7.8 boards per contest and tied for second in free throw shooting percentage (87.0%) while Lucca is second the GLIAC in steals per game (2.5) and is fourth in assists per game (4.5).

 SCOUTING THE OPPOSITION